Q: How do I reach [the real]?

 A: Emptiness remains, awareness remains, pure light of the conscious being remains.
 It is like asking what remains of a room when all the furniture is removed.
 A most serviceable room remains.
 And when the walls are pulled down, space remains.
 Beyond space and time is the here and the now of reality.

 Our meditation works because we let the mind do what the mind naturally does.
 It seeks the place of greatest happiness.
-We let it do this, letting all the thoughts run, and add one more thought, the mantra, that is just a bit more ‘charming’ to the mind than any of the other thoughts.
+We let the thoughts run and add one more thought, the mantra, that is just a bit more ‘charming’ to the mind than any of the other thoughts.
 We do not try to control the mind, we do not focus, we do not concentrate.
 We do not fight our thinking.
 We allow the mantra to do the work for us, and we let our mind do whatever it does, and the mind naturally follows the mantra to a deeper experience, a more ‘blissful’ place within.